YthingLLC/ything_radio/README.md

 Provide a single unified experience across *all* platforms for your users!

 Want to have us modify this app for you?
-Reach out to [info@ything.net](mailto:info@ything.net?subject=I want an app made)!
+Reach out to info@ything.app